tesseract-ocr/tessdoc/VGSLSpecs.md

-# VGSL Specs - rapid prototyping of mixed conv/LSTM networks for images.
+# VGSL Specs - rapid prototyping of mixed conv/LSTM networks for images

 Variable-size Graph Specification Language (VGSL) enables the specification of a neural network, composed of convolutions and LSTMs, that can process